kmaag/OOD-Tracking/README.md

 ## OOD Segmentation, Tracking and Retrieval:

+For a detailed description, please refer to https://arxiv.org/abs/2210.02074.

 ### Packages and their versions:
 Code tested with ```Python 3.6.10``` and ```pip 21.3.1```.
 Install Python packages via